-Huernia zebrina is also known as the lifesaver plant, the little owl plant, and the carrion flower.
-It is a rare succulent that grows well as a houseplant.
+Huernia zebrina, also known as the lifesaver plant, the little owl plant, and the carrion flower, is a rare succulent that grows well as a houseplant.

 The center is round like a lifesaver, giving the plant one of the common names.
 The flower produces a very odd odor that is reminiscent of rotting meat to attract pollinators, so plant it with caution.